For foodies: 40 Maltby Street

 Terroirs, 5 William IV Street, WC2N 4DW

 Explore more of London with the Rough Guide to London.
-Book hostels for your trip, and don’t forget to purchase travel insurance before you go.
+Book hostels for your trip, and don't forget to purchase travel insurance before you go.
+This feature was updated in January 2016.